reacton-js/creaton/README.md

 <br>

-**disconnected** is a static method is executed when a component is removed from a document.
+**disconnected()** – this static method is executed when a component is removed from a document.

-**adopted** is a static method is executed when the component is moved to a new document.
+**adopted()** – this static method is executed when the component is moved to a new document.

-**changed** is a static method is executed when one of the monitored attributes is changed.
+**changed()** – this static method is executed when one of the monitored attributes is changed.

-**attributes** is a static array contains the names of the monitored attributes, for example:
+**attributes** – this static array contains the names of the monitored attributes, for example:

 ```html
 <body>